-- A clear understanding of the national and EU publishing requirements; - The appropriate media to use -OJEU, eTenders website; - When to place the advertisement; and - The organisational and personnel arrangements to deal with enquiries from interested tenderers.
+- A clear understanding of the national and EU publishing requirements; - The appropriate media to use OJEU, eTenders website; - When to place the advertisement; and - The organisational and personnel arrangements to deal with enquiries from interested tenderers.

-National and EU rules

-The publication requirements for the Contract Notice are determined by the value of the project in relation to national and EU thresholds, as summarised in the following table:
+National and EU rules The publication requirements for the Contract Notice are determined by the value of the project in relation to national and EU thresholds, as summarised in the following table:

-Contract Value Mandatory Publication Requirements Above the EU threshold - €5,150,000 (excluding VAT) The Contract Notice must be published in the OJEU and on the eTenders website.
+Contract Value Mandatory Publication Requirements Above the EU threshold - €4,845,000 (excluding VAT) The Contract Notice must be published in the OJEU and on the eTenders website.
 Above the national threshold -€50,000 (including VAT) The Contract Notice must be published on the eTenders website.
 Below the national threshold -€50,000 (including VAT) No requirement to publish in the OJEU or on eTenders website.
+Note: Thresholds shown above remain current to 31 December 2011 4 .